shkherad/rails-activerecord-many-to-many/README.md

 *Hopefully, no rapid Nirvana fans will hunt me down for messing up who contributed what, ay.*

 ## Demo.
-Add Songs to Artists from UI
+Update an Artist Songs from UI

 Lets create a UI that will allow us to manage an Artist's songs.